 Blood parrots should not be kept with aggressive fish, as they are not well equipped to compete for food or turf in the aquarium.
 Owners have kept them successfully in community tanks with a variety of peaceful fish.
-Mid-sized tetras, danios, angelfish, and catfish are all good possible tankmates.
+Mid-sized tetras, danios, gouramis, angelfish, and catfish are all good possible tankmates.

 Habitat and Care

 Lighting should be subdued with a red-spectrum light.
 Change the water twice a month.
-These fish produce a lot of waste, so regular water changes and high-volume filtration is necessary.
+These fish produce a lot of waste, so perform regular water changes, and high-volume filtration is necessary.

-Watch for high levels of nitrite and phosphate, which can contribute to blue-green algae that can kill your fish.
+Watch for high levels of nitrite, nitrate and phosphate, which can contribute to blue-green algae that can kill your fish.
 Common diseases of blood parrots include ich parasites (treated by raising water temperature or by copper water treatments), swim bladder disease, and bacterial infections.

 Blood parrots will eat a variety of foods including flake, live, frozen, and freeze-dried foods.
 Sinking foods are easier for them to eat than floating foods.
 Most owners report bloodworms and live brine shrimp as a favorite treat.
-Foods high in b-carotene and canthaxanthin will help maintain their vibrant colors.
+Foods high in beta-carotene and canthaxanthin will help maintain their vibrant colors.

 Although blood parrots have been known to mate and even lay eggs, generally they are infertile.
-There have been sporadic cases of successful spawnings, generally when females have been crossed with a non-hybrid fish.
+There have been sporadic cases of successful spawning, generally when females have been crossed with a non-hybrid cichlid fish.
 Like other cichlids, blood parrots will tend the eggs and resulting fry fastidiously.
 As with any eggs, those that are infertile will turn white and rapidly develop fungus.
 The parents will eat infertile eggs to prevent them from spreading the fungus to the fertile eggs.

 Once the eggs hatch, daily water changes of 25 percent are critical to ensuring the health of the fry.
 Fresh baby brine shrimp are the optimum food during the first couple of weeks.
 Often pet shops will carry frozen baby brine shrimp, which you can also use.
 As the fry grow, they can be weaned to fine fry food.